Common Concerns About Community Cats

 LifeLine’s Community Cat Program is metro Atlanta’s first and largest Trap-Neuter-Return (TNR) assistance program.
 And, it is dedicated to humanely managing community cat colonies using TNR.

-Community cats are free-roaming cats who are often feral from lack of human interaction.
+Community cats are free-roaming cats who can be feral from lack of human interaction.
 Before LifeLine brought TNR to Atlanta, community cats were routinely picked up, taken to county shelters and euthanized.
 Now, thanks to TNR, cats are trapped, neutered, vaccinated, ear-tipped (to identify them as neutered) and returned back to their neighborhoods.

 TNR is the only effective method to humanely and dramatically decrease the number of cats.
 Trapping and removing the cats doesn’t work because new cats will move into the area and breed up to capacity.
 This is well-documented and called the “vacuum effect.”